vladmog/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  Routes.
+Modules.

 - [ ] What is Express Middleware?

+  Middleware is a function that runs between the receipt of an endpoint request and the execution of the endpoint code.
+Can cancel the request, pass on to other middleware/code, or return a response.

 - [ ] How can a client send data to an API?

+  Client can send data to an API via query string params, req.body, and route parameters

 - [ ] What can the API return to help clients know if a request was successful?

+  Status codes.
+JSON objects.

 - [ ] What Express feature can we use to partition an application into sub-applications?

+  Routes.

 ## Minimum Viable Product